mako-framework/docs/01_getting_started/05_upgrading.md

 --------------------------------------------------------

-This guide takes you through the steps needed to migrate from Mako `6.1.x` to `6.2.x`.
-You should also take a look at the changelog for a full list of changes to internal classes and methods.
+This guide takes you through the steps needed to migrate from Mako `6.0.x` to `6.1.x`.

 --------------------------------------------------------